 Have salmonid predator composition and abundance been altered?

+Have changes occurred in estuarine food webs due to invasive species?

-2. What has caused changes in estuary, plume and near ocean ecosystem functions and processes?
+2. Why or how have changes in estuary plume and near ocean ecosystem functions and process occurred (mechanisms of change)?
 (Emphasis should be on human-induced changes and be specific about the mechanism.)

+Physical/chemical changes:

-How has Columbia River hydrosystem flow regulation influenced estuary, plume and near ocean ecology?
+What has been the effect of the Columbia River hydrosystem flow regulation estuary, plume and near ocean ecology?

 How has dredging and spoil deposition affected estuary, plume and near ocean ecology?